-- 6.1 An appeal lies from a decision of the Licensing Authority to: - a) Issue a Hen License, if the appellant is an Adjoining Neighbour; - b) Impose conditions on a Hen License, if the appellant is the person who applied for the Hen License or is an Adjoining Neighbour; - c) Refuse a Hen License, if the appellant is the person who applied for the Hen License; or - d) Revoke a Hen License, if the appellant is the holder of the Hen License that was revoked. - 6.2 An appeal under section 6.1 must be in writing, addressed to the Chief Administrative Officer, and must be received no later than fourteen (14) days after the decision appealed from is issued. - 6.3 An Adjoining Neighbour may appeal under clause 6.1(a) or 6.1(b) of this bylaw only if the grounds of the appeal are: - a) That the keeping of hens on the Subject Property is likely to have a materially adverse effect on the health of the Adjoining Neighbour or of a person living in the premises of the Adjoining Neighbour; or - b) A reason or factor listed in clauses 5.9(a), 5.9(b)(i),(ii),(iv) or (v) of this bylaw. - 6.4 As soon as reasonably practicable and in any event not more than fourteen (14) days after receiving a notice of appeal the Chief Administrative Officer must appoint an Appeal Committee for the purpose of hearing the appeal, and apart from appointing the Appeal Committee and providing it with administrative support the Chief Administrative Officer shall not be involved in the appeal process. - 6.5 The Appeal Committee shall consist of three (3) members, none of whom is an employee or Council Member of the Village and that the Chief Administrative Officer may appoint members as deemed appropriate.
-In the case of an appeal from an adjoining member alleging the likelihood of a material adverse health effect, the Chief Administrative Officer must also make reasonable efforts to appoint the appeal committee a licensed and practicing veterinarian and a licensed and practicing physician. - 6.6 The Appeal Committee shall schedule the hearing of the appeal within thirty (30) days after notice of appeal. - 6.7 Subject to the requirements of this bylaw the Appeal Committee members shall, from among themselves, choose a Chair and may establish a procedure consistent with principles of natural justice for the hearing of the appeal. - 6.8 The Appeal Committee shall provide its decision in writing, with reasons, within seven (7) business days of the hearing of the appeal.
-The Appeal Committee may: - a) Uphold the decision of the Licensing Authority; - b) Vary the decisions of the Licensing Authority, including imposing conditions on a Hen License that differ from any conditions imposed by the Licensing Authority; or - c) Overturn the decision of the Licensing Authority. - 6.9 The decision of the Appeal Committee is final and binding and is not subject to appeal to a Court. - 6.10 An appeal of the Coop, accessory building, must follow the procedures for an appeal set out in the Village of Hussar Land Use Bylaw.
+- 6.1 An appeal lies from a decision of the Licensing Authority to: - a) Issue a Hen & Quail License, if the appellant is an Adjoining Neighbour; - b) Impose conditions on a Hen & Quail License, if the appellant is the person who applied for the Hen & Quail License or is an Adjoining Neighbour; - c) Refuse a Hen & Quail License, if the appellant is the person who applied for the Hen & Quail License; or - d) Revoke a Hen & Quail License, if the appellant is the holder of the Hen & Quail License that was revoked. - 6.2 An appeal under section 6.1 must be in writing, addressed to the Chief Administrative Officer, and must be received no later than fourteen (14) days after the decision appealed from is issued. - 6.3 As soon as reasonably practicable and in any event not more than fourteen (14) days after receiving a notice of appeal the Chief Administrative Officer must appoint an Appeal Committee for the purpose of hearing the appeal, and apart from appointing the Appeal Committee and providing it with administrative support the Chief Administrative Officer shall not be involved in the appeal process. - 6.4 The Appeal Committee shall consist of three (3) members, none of whom is an employee or Council Member of the Village and that the Chief Administrative Officer may appoint members as deemed appropriate.
+In the case of an appeal from an adjoining member alleging the likelihood of a material adverse health effect, the Chief Administrative Officer must also make reasonable efforts to appoint the appeal committee a licensed and someone conversant with poultry operations i.e.) 4H experience or knowledge. - 6.5 The Appeal Committee shall schedule the hearing of the appeal within thirty (30) days after notice of appeal. - 6.6 Subject to the requirements of this bylaw the Appeal Committee members shall, from among themselves, choose a Chair and may establish a procedure consistent with principles of natural justice for the hearing of the appeal. - 6.7 The Appeal Committee shall provide its decision in writing, with reasons, within seven (7) business days of the hearing of the appeal.
+The Appeal Committee may: - a) Uphold the decision of the Licensing Authority; - Vary the decisions of the Licensing Authority, including imposing conditions on a Hen Quail License that differ from any conditions imposed by the Licensing Authority; or - c) Overturn the decision of the Licensing Authority. - 6.8 The decision of the Appeal Committee is final and binding and is not subject to appeal to a Court. - 6.9 An appeal of the Coop, accessory building, must follow the procedures for an appeal set out in the Village of Hussar Land Use Bylaw.

-7. SECTION 7 - RESPONSIBILITIES OF A HEN KEEPER
+7. SECTION 7 - RESPONSIBILITIES OF A HEN & QUAIL KEEPER